Keeping up with all the headlines about DEXA?

 DEXA: What is it?

-X-ray technology developed for human medicine and adapted by meat scientists to scan meat, bone and fat composition of carcases in abattoirs to more accurately measure lean meat yield (LMY).
+Dual-Energy X-ray Absorptiometry (DEXA) is X-ray technology developed for human medicine and adapted by meat scientists to scan meat, bone and fat composition of carcases in abattoirs to more accurately measure lean meat yield (LMY).

-DEXA is one type of Objective Carcase Measurement (OCM) technology, and deals specifically the measurement of lean meat yield.
+DEXA is one type of Objective Carcase Measurement (OCM) technology, and deals specifically with the measurement of lean meat yield.

 A recent review of MLA’s proposed rollout of DEXA technology by EY (Ernst and Young), commissioned by the processing sector through AMPC, suggested that of all the OCM technologies currently available for measuring meat yield, DEXA is the “most appropriate” at this point.
 This was based on its combination of accuracy, ability to operate at adequate throughput speeds, and, while not low in cost, it is much less expensive than the ‘gold standard’ for accuracy, CT scanning (More in “have different OCM technologies other than DEXA been considered?” below)